STGamer24YT/STGamer24YT/README.md

 # About me

 - I use Luau to make Roblox games
-- I'm studying JavaScript (and I already hate it)
+- I'm studying CSS, JavaScript, and Svelte
 - I usually check issues in [geode-sdk/geode](https://github.com/geode-sdk/geode)
-- I know how to use Batch, and I make the code unnecessarily ugly :trollface:
+- I know how to create batch files, and I make their source code unnecessarily ugly :trollface:

+## Cool things I made

 ### Module for playing sound in Roblox